jondleary/jondleary.github.io/docs/_posts/2025-02-01-ESP32-mmWave-Radar-HA-switch.markdown

 |--|--|--HlkUartLd2401.h
 |--|--|--HlkUartLd2401.cpp

 A much simplified version of a library was created in order to confirm the structure was correct, it could be successfully built, and the serial communication was working.
-The library takes a HardwareSerial instance and transmits "LD2401".
+The library takes a HardwareSerial instance and transmits "LD2401" over the ESP32 UART 2 port.

 The .h file was as follows:
 {% highlight cpp %}